ronomon/direct-io/README.md

 (i.e. Node 9.2.0 and up), where `O_DSYNC` and `O_SYNC` are both mapped to
 [FILE_FLAG_WRITE_THROUGH](https://support.microsoft.com/en-za/help/99794/info-file-flag-write-through-and-file-flag-no-buffering).

-## Block Device Size and Sector Sizes
+## Block Device Size and Sector Size

-Please note that `fs.fstat()` will not work at all on Windows for a block device, and will not report the correct size for a block device on other platforms.
+Node's `fs.fstat()` will not work at all for a block device on Windows, and will not report the correct size for a block device on other platforms.
 You should use `getBlockDevice()` instead:

 **getBlockDevice(fd, callback)** *(FreeBSD, Linux, macOS, Windows)*

 Returns an object with the following properties:

 * `logicalSectorSize` - The size of a logical sector in bytes.
-Many drives advertise a backwards compatible logical sector size of 512 bytes when in fact their physical sector size is 4096 bytes.
+Some drives will advertise a backwards compatible logical sector size of 512 bytes while their physical sector size is in fact 4096 bytes.

 * `physicalSectorSize` - The size of a physical sector in bytes.
 You should use this to decide on the `size` and `alignment` parameters when getting aligned buffers so that reads and writes are always a multiple of the physical sector size. **Some virtual devices may report a `physicalSectorSize` of 0 bytes.**

+* `size` - The total size of the block device in bytes.

 * `serialNumber` - The serial number reported by the device. *(FreeBSD, Linux)*

-* `size` - The total size of the block device in bytes.

-## Opening a Block Bevice
+## Block Device Path and Permissions

 You will need sudo or administrator privileges to open a block device.
 You can use `fs.open(path, flags)` to open a block device, where the path you provide